Tinkerforge/doc/en/source/Software/APT_Repository.rst

 The software available in the :ref:`download section <downloads>` is also available for installation as Debian packages in our `APT repository <https://download.tinkerforge.com/apt/>`__.

-Currently, theses distributions and architectures are supported:
+Currently, these distributions and architectures are supported:

 * Debian: amd64, i386, armhf
 * Ubuntu: amd64, i386, armhf